neatudarius/beman/README.md

 ### Mission

-The Beman Project’s [mission](docs/MISSION.md) is to **support the efficient design and adoption of the highest quality C++ standard libraries** through implementation experience, user feedback, and technical expertise.
+The Beman Project's [mission](/docs/mission.md) is to **support the efficient design and adoption of the highest quality C++ standard libraries** through implementation experience, user feedback, and technical expertise.

 ### Community